 Is there a more divisive club in golf?

 People who use them love them.
-People who don't...well they hate the guys who do!
+People who don't... they hate the guys who do!

 The reason is simple.
-These things work for most golfers especially the guys who have a tough time chipping with wedges which is what is expected of us.
+These things work for most golfers especially the guys who have trouble chipping with wedges.

 But since the main philosophy of this website and my Youtube channel is that you jam with the game you have; if you want a chipper, you get a chipper.

 A friend of mine, Didi, used a chipper for years before he learnt to chip with his 54° and he played off an 8 handicap with that chipper!
 He had to stop using it because he got so good with it that some people wouldn't play against him if he brought it!
 Check him out in the video below.

 Below are some of the best golf chippers in the game right now.

 A lot of players get nervous when chipping from the nature of a chip.
 A chip is a short shot that requires feel and touch.

 Often the chips are played off the fringe or the fairway which can have tight grass, making the idea of clipping the ball off the turf a scary one.
 It sounds silly to a lot of golfers, but we've all been there.